Tam Kung: Ping Chau

 The Tam Tai Sin Temple (譚大仙廟), in Sha Tau, Tung Ping Chau was built around 1877.
 Many early residents of Tung Ping Chau were from Shantou and they kept the tradition of worshipping Tam Kung after they settled on the island.
 The Temple celebrates the Tam Kung Festival on the 8th day of the fourth Lunar month.

 Other places

 Macau

 There is also a Tam Kung Temple at Rua de Cinco de Outubro in Coloane, Macau.
 It was built in 1862.

 Canada

-In Victoria, BC, Canada, there is also a temple to the Deity, Tam Kung.
+In Victoria, BC, Canada, there is also a temple to the deity, Tam Kung.
 The temple was erected in 1876.
 At 1713 Government Street is a tall, slim building established by the Yen Wo Society.
 Fifty-two steps up to the top floor is the oldest Chinese Temple in Canada.
-The statue you will find there was originally kept in a wooden box at Market Square, and it was moved to the temple by its keeper after Tam Kung appeared to him in a dream.
-Visitors are welcome most days, and visitors can make donations for good health and the upkeep of the shrine.
+The statue there was originally kept in a wooden box at Market Square, and it was moved to the temple by its keeper after Tam Kung appeared to him in a dream.
+Visitors are welcome most days from 10 to 4, and visitors can make donations for good health and the upkeep of the shrine.